n21rl/islands-vault/Ideas/Improve combat.md

 Wrestling: Give a goal to gain style points during fight as well as bringing down anemey.
 Or after a certain number of rounds tally hp

-make tit a sport: like footbal for ex https://docs.google.com/document/d/1-olJ9Pb1BxOnWwTs5XFRt31xtT3-8dC1HF6OIJreQMw/edit?usp=share_link
+make it a sport: like footbal for ex https://docs.google.com/document/d/1-olJ9Pb1BxOnWwTs5XFRt31xtT3-8dC1HF6OIJreQMw/edit?usp=share_link